 Click here to read it: Oxfordshire County Council’s guidance ‘Identifying and supporting Special Educational Needs

 How do we work with parents and students?

 We will always contact parents if we have a concern that a student may have a special educational need.
 We work closely with students with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
 We do this by holding regular meetings, at parent evenings, using student managers and scheduled phone calls.

-There are also opportunities for parents and students to contribute to and be consulted on our policies on SEN and Equality.
+There are also opportunities for parents and students to contribute to and be consulted on our policies on SEND and Equality.